Swim Meet 101

 What are Invitational Meets?

 Invitational meets involve numerous teams as determined by the Host Team.
 These meets are often two-day activities and offer swimmers the opportunity to choose their race events.
-Invitational Meet Coordinator(s) will distribute information via e-mail and family folders to include swimmer sign-up forms, fee schedule and due dates.
 Registration is optional and costs for these events vary.
-Families are responsible for fees, and meeting registration deadlines.
-Fees are non-refundable.
-Each registered family will be assigned and responsible for completing a meet work assignment.

 How does the DCSL Championship Meet work?

-This is the Championship meet for all 8 teams in our league.
-The DCSL Championships are historically held the first Saturday of August (or the last Saturday of July, if that is closer to August 1).
+This is the Championship meet for all 8 teams in our league - starting in August 2024, this is now a two day event!
+The DCSL Championships are historically held the first weekend of August (or the last weekend of July, if that is closer to August 1).
 All or our swimmers are strongly encouraged to participate.
-Every swimmer will be entered into up to two (2) individual events and there will be only one relay from each team per event.
-Update for the 2024 season: the DCSL Championships will be a two-day meet.
-The meet programming and scoring information will be made available to the public soon.
+Every swimmer will be entered into up to three (3) individual events and there will be only one relay from each team per event.

 What is the County Meet?